SignPath/website/docs/documentation/docker-signing.md

 #### 2. Create a detached signature for the `payload.json` file

-You can create a detached `payload.json.sig` signature using any of SignPath's [build system integrations](#/documentation/build-system-integrations) or via the user interface.
+You can create a <a href='/documentation/artifact-configuration#detached-raw-signatures'>detached raw signature</a> `payload.json.sig` file using any of SignPath's [build system integrations](#/documentation/build-system-integrations) or via the user interface.
 Please note that you need to create a zip file containing the `payload.json` file before uploading it.
+Use the artifact configuration "Detached raw signatures" for signing a single container image.

 #### 3. Attach the signature to the image